ministryofjustice/opg-digideps/tests/README.md

 In addition to initially testing code using a headless, none Javascript browser, the tests are now evolving to allow testing with real browser in order to test javascript led functionality, such as the auto save features.

+## Fixtures and snapshots
+Look at `DbTrait` for steps that save and restore the application status, consisting in a postgres database snapshot and restore, allowing to test multiple execution paths without re-running the same steps.
+Look at `behat-debug` script in the `opg-digi-deps-docker` repo as an example to debug a single scenario.
+Test suites can be executed separately.
+Each test suite needs a fresh db with default admin user, refer to `test*` scripts in the `opg-digi-deps-docker` repository to understand more.

 ## Tags
 A small note about tags.
 Tags have been used to mark the main 'paths' that needed to